 Try and create a comfortable environment in your room.
 When you are having a bad day, tell yourself that when you wake up in the morning everything will seem much clearer.

 Sometimes when we go through a hard time it can be so easy to just throw ourselves a pity party and play victim.
 This makes it even harder for us to get out of a slump.
-But I am a believer in being grateful for hard times because they always teach us something or help us grow better as a person.
+But I am a believer in being grateful for hard times because they always teach us something or help us grow.

 Maybe you learn to be more tolerant, calm and collected.
 Throughout life you learn what situations you want to respond to and what situations you will just leave because they are not worth your time.
 You learn the important skill of stop-reflect and then react.
 Too many people just jump to reacting to situations.
 The result of this is that they fall down the road of feeling bad and experiencing regret.
 Always avoid feeling sorry for yourself, acknowledge that when a bad time has passed you would have grown stronger.